Targeted therapies for breast cancer

 When are targeted therapies used?

-- For women who have HER2-positive breast cancer.
+For cancer that has certain receptors on its cells that the drugs can target.
+For example, HER2-positive breast cancer.
 The targeted drugs block the receptors on the cells, so that HER2 proteins can’t attach to the cells and help them to grow.
 The drugs also help the immune system to target and kill the cancer cells.

-The drugs most commonly used for breast cancer are monoclonal antibodies.
+Monoclonal antibodies are one of the targeted agents commonly used for breast cancer.
 For example, trastuzumab and pertuzumab.
 These drugs are only used for HER2 positive breast cancer.

 How are targeted therapies given?

 You may have targeted therapy before or after surgery, or both.
-Usually the drugs are given into a vein through a drip or as an injection.
-Other drugs may be given as a tablet.
+The drugs can be given through a vein, as an injection into the tummy fat or as a tablet that you take by mouth.

 You may have a combination of different drugs.
 For example, you may have a targeted therapy drug and chemotherapy.